martin68/apt-smart/README.rst

 The `apt-mirror-updater` package automates robust apt-get_ mirror selection for Debian_ and Ubuntu_ by enabling discovery of available mirrors, ranking of available mirrors, automatic switching between mirrors and robust package list updating (see features_).
-The goal is to support Python 2.6, 2.7, 3.4 and PyPy but an automated test suite hasn't been developed yet (see status_).
+It's currently tested on Python 2.6, 2.7, 3.4, 3.5, 3.6 and PyPy (although test coverage is still rather low, see status_).

 .. contents::
    :local: